KinesCeTI: A Modular and Size-Adaptable Force Feedback Glove with Interchangeable Actuation for the Index and Thumb: KinesCeTI: Design and Actuation Mechanisms

 \subsection{Design goals}

 The previous section reviewed design aspects and highlighted the limitations of current technologies and approaches.
-Building on this analysis, we present the KinesCeTI exoskeleton, developed to address these challenges.
-It’s designed based on the following main goals: \begin{itemize} \item{Adaptable to a wide range of adult hand sizes.} \item{Unhindered hand motion with high backdrivability, enabling force feedback only when required.} \item{General purpose force feedback device for haptic applications, with especial focus on AR/VR.
-Thus, must be possible to implement different types of force feedback.} \item{Accessible in terms of materials and components.} \end{itemize}
+Building on this analysis, we present the KinesCeTI exoskeleton (Fig.~\ref{fig:ExoOverall}), designed around the following goals: \begin{itemize} \item{Adaptability across adult hand sizes, supporting attachment at either the fingertip or the second phalanx.} \item{Passively unhindered hand motion with high backdrivability during free motion, ensuring minimal resistance in the absence of force feedback.} \item{General purpose force feedback device for haptic applications, designed to enable different force feedback dimensions (uni-/bidirectional, active/passive).} \item{Fully wearable and portable, excluding the need for external actuation stations.} \item{Low-noise actuation to minimize acoustic annoyance.} \item{Accessible in terms of materials and components.} \end{itemize}